 As far as minimizing waste goes, loose leaf tea is the clear winner.
 Loose leaf tea ensures the purest taste and maximum health benefits of tea, uninhibited by the materials and chemicals found in tea bags.
 It also produces the least amount of packaging waste!
-Just use a reusable stainless steel or silicone strainer or organic cotton tea sack, and you’re good to go!
+Just use a reusable tea strainer like these organic cotton tea bags or a stainless steel or silicone strainer, and you’re good to go!
 And don’t forget that you can sometimes find loose leaf tea in the bulk section of your local grocery store.

 Note: both loose leaf and tea in paper tea bags can be composted in your worm bin or backyard compost.